ublue-os/ucore/README.md

 WantedBy=timers.target
 ```

-These files can be placed wherever the user defines user-owned systemd units (commonly `~/.config/systemd/user/`) and enabled with `systemctl --user enable syncoid.timer`.
+These files should be placed in `/etc/systemd/system/` and enabled with `systemctl enable syncoid.timer`.

 ## DIY